YilanDong19/Machine-learning-with-ABIDE/README.md

 2. Download fMRI and sMRI data to google drive
 3. Download necessary scripts

-## I also prepared a copy of all the necessary scripts in folder scripts for those who want to have a quick look.
-But you still need to run First_step_prepare.ipynb at the beginning.
+I also prepared a copy of all the necessary scripts in folder "scripts" for those who want to have a quick look.
+For those who want to run these scripts, you still need to run First_step_prepare.ipynb at the beginning.

+##   Folder "scripts":

+I uploaded all the necessary scripts to this folder as a copy for those who want to have a quick look.